raviranjan940/Password_Generator/README.md

 Quickly copy the generated password to your clipboard with a single click, making it easy to use in various applications.

 ### Chrome Extension:
-Our password generator can be installed as a Chrome extension for convenient access directly from your browser's toolbar.
+My password generator can be installed as a Chrome extension for convenient access directly from your browser's toolbar.